DarkOceanInteractive/git-conventions/README.md

 ## What are Git and GitHub ?

-Git is version control system.
+Git is a version control system.
 Basically, it's a tool for saving work (preferably not too large files, such as text, code and sparingly some images and other assets).
-Git keeps an history of every changes made to a project.
+Git keeps an history of all changes made to a project.
 It is especially useful when bugs are introduced in a software, as it allows to roll back to previous versions and review changes to see when and how the bug was introduced.
 Other than that, it is extremely convenient to work together on